hurstmichelle/QuadLabSite/content/authors/julia-shoellkopff/_index.md

 ---
 # Display name
-title: Aileen Roldan
+title: Julia Schoellkopff

 # Full Name (for SEO)
-first_name: Aileen
+first_name: Julia
-last_name: Roldan
+last_name: Schoellkopff

 # Is this the primary user of the site?
 superuser: false